-2018 has been a year full of surprises and progress and we’ve seen changes occurring in e-commerce, too.
+2018 was a year full of surprises and progress and we saw changes occurring in e-commerce, too.

 Highly innovative trends are on their way in, and we’ll need to adapt if we want to keep up with this competitive market, which is constantly changing.

-Read on to learn more about the most important trends that dominated e-commerce in 2018:
+Read on to learn more about the most important trends dominating e-commerce in 2019:

 1. More Than Just Responsive Designs